 The problem for some manufacturers is the lack of trained electricians on staff to handle problems as quickly as they arise.
 One way around this shortage is to give general maintenance staff the skills to do the repairs themselves.
 Simulation training software can recreate a downtime situation in a controlled environment and, at the same time, train general maintenance employees to troubleshoot safely and effectively.

-The TPC Training System not only helps staff ﬁnd solutions to the electrical problems, but also measures the performance of each employee as they use the system, assessing whether or not they are ready to troubleshoot in a live environment.
+The TPC Training Curriculum not only helps staff ﬁnd solutions to the electrical problems, but also measures the performance of each employee as they use the system, assessing whether or not they are ready to troubleshoot in a live environment.

 The training system gives users the equivalent of years of hands-on experience in a matter of hours by simulating real-world scenarios for them to practice in.
 TPC is the only company to offer a complete electrical troubleshooting skills training system.
 Ultimately, the system equips employees to respond to downtime incidents as eﬃciently as possible, reducing the company’s true downtime costs and bumping up proﬁts.

 Get a demo today!
 For more information, click here.